7 Best Python Libraries for Data Science Job You Should Explore

 Being a Python developer, I feel so proud.

 Most of these libraries are useful in Data Science as well.
-Let’s explore them one-by-one.
+Let’s explore them one by one.

-Numpy is an open source Python module.
+Numpy is an open-source Python module.

 You may be aware of one or two-dimensional data structures.
 It is very critical to handle multi-dimensional (N-dimensional) data.
 Here comes the Numpy Package.
 It provides numerical analysis for the multi-dimensional array.

-It also provides the facility to import and export data to and from external libraries using Numpy array.
+It also provides the facility to import and export data to and from external libraries using a Numpy array.

 Mathematics is not easy especially if I remind you about linear algebra, Fourier transform… All these operations can be done using this package.
 And it is very much handy for Data Analysis.